SimoesCTT/Analog-CTT-Audio-Recorder/README.md

 Academic and research institutions may use this software for non‑commercial research and educational purposes only, provided that:

 1. All publications, presentations, or public disclosures resulting from such use include the following citation:
-   "CTT Analog Audio by A. Simões (2026).
+   "CTT 4-Track Analog Studio Recorder by A. Simões (2026).
 Convergent Time Theory Research."
 2. The software is not used for commercial advantage or monetary compensation.
 3. Any modifications or derivative works are shared with the copyright holder upon request.